Our approach to Privacy

 In order to carry out our activities and deliver our services to our customers, we rely on the following lawful basis for processing personal data:

 Information you give us:

-This includes information you give us by; filling in forms on our website, calling us, emailing us, registering on our website, purchasing from our online shop, giving us your details at an event, request a call back, use our products/services, making a complaint, reporting a problem or when you apply to work with us as a partner or an employee.
+This includes information you give us by; filling in forms on our website, calling us, emailing us, registering on our website or mobile apps, purchasing from our online shop, giving us your details at an event, request a call back, use our products/services, making a complaint, reporting a problem or when you apply to work with us as a partner or an employee.

 The information you give us may include; your name, postal address, billing address, email address, phone number, job title, organisation.
 Depending on the nature of your enquiry or the service we are providing to you, we may ask for more detailed information, such as the department or team you work in, challenges, issues or goals in your team/department or organisation.